 What I think is the even more significant "elephant in the room" is whether or not Square has even BEGUN MAKING episodes two or three.
 A recurring fear I have expressed regarding the remake is that Square hasn't adequately planned or mapped out their next steps or what the logical stopping points for the future episodes will be.
 Sure, there have been quick teasers here and there of characters and moments from later portions of Final Fantasy VII, but nothing significant enough to assuage my overall concerns.
 What I think fans forget is how WEIRD the middle act of Final Fantasy VII gets, and I worry modern-day Square has forgotten this as well.
 Which reminds me, the next two episodes are going to be FAR HARDER to adapt than a scenic tour through Midgar!

 Adapting Midgar for current-generation technology IS THE EASY PART of making Final Fantasy VII Remake!
 After Midgar, you have a TON of interstitial levels and set pieces that cause the pace of the story to slow to a crawl.
 For the sake of the game's worldbuilding, they serve their role admirably.
-But the Square-Enix of today doesn't have a great handle on with the mechanics and structure of 1990s era Squaresoft game design.
+But the Square-Enix of today doesn't have a great handle on the mechanics and structure of 90's era Squaresoft game design.
 Will the game have a traditional overworld?
 How will the optional summons dole out?
 Will I have to chase down Yuffie like in the original game?
 Speaking of Yuffie, when will I be able to visit Wutai?
 And what about the excessive amount of minigames that LITTER whole swaths of the mid to late game?
 As long as Square-Enix is willing to sink in the time to provide excellent production values, there will always be a fanbase for Final Fantasy VII Remake.
 That said, considering our time on this planet might be more precious than we all could have imagined, I honestly hope they get their shit together for future episodes.